0xERR0R/blocky/docs/configuration.md

 ### Definition black and whitelists

-Each black or whitelist can be either a path to the local file, or a URL to download.
+Each black or whitelist can be either a path to the local file, a URL to download or inline list definition of a domains in hosts format (YAML literal block scalar style).
 All Urls must be grouped to a group name.

 !!! example